 On our way, we had a light lunch and enjoyed the beauty of the surrounding coast.

-It was a little bit of a bummer that our warm-weathered swim and chill 'cruise' aspect of this trip was during the cold gloom but I still enjoyed being bundled up inside, enjoying the views from the window.
+It was a little bit of a bummer that our warm-weathered swim and chill 'cruise' aspect of this trip was during the cold gloom but I still enjoyed being bundled up inside, enjoying the views from the window, as you can see.

 When we docked, I ate at Vine e Panini to get a very highly recommended panini.
 In my panini I got the basics; salami, mozzarella, tomato, and a little peso.
 Sandwich in hand, we wandered our way around the local shops, admiring all the original work this town offered.

 It began to pour and Emma got hungry, so she got lunch and I got a tea in a restaurant on the beach that offered heated covered seating.
-We sat and admired until the rain stopped and then we head back out to accomplish some major boutique shopping.
+We waited for the rain to stop and then we went back out to accomplish some major boutique shopping.

 My mom told me that the one thing I should DEFINITELY get while in the town of Positano was a bikini.
-The bikinis were all hand made by these individual shop owners and were all so special.
-They had beautiful prints in so many different bathing suits style.
+The bikinis were all hand-made by these individual shop owners and were all so special.
+They had beautiful prints in so many different bathing suit styles.
 I almost got three of the same prints in different styles, but then limited it down to one, because I have a box of bikinis at home that I don't even get through during summer.

 After our shop, we then sat at a restaurant, elevated a little on the cliffside that overlooks the water.
 Here we contributed to a consistent theme of this post: dessert and cappuccinos.

-Then the sun decided to peak out for our last 2 hours in Positano, so we decided to go lay on the beach put some music on, and sat in disbelief that this is the life we were living.
+Then the sun decided to peak out for our last 2 hours in Positano, so we went to lay on the beach, put some music on, and sat in disbelief that this is the life we were living.

 Day 4 - Naples/Pompeii

-The bus arrived (I got my stuff back, woohoo!) and it took us on a mini drive on the coast while on our way to Naples.
+The bus arrived and it took us on a mini drive on the coast while on our way to Naples.

 The rain surprised us with a quick 10-minute downpour and luckily Em and I were right by the cafe, so we walked in and got Cappuccino's (duh).